 God led these two cities to temptation by directing two angels to pose as male visitors to these cities.
 What happened to these two angels at night proved to God that the accusations he had heard about these two cities were actually true.
 Christians, especially those in the ministry, should not ignore all the accusations made by their enemies.
 As in the case of Job, God can allow Satan to tempt you in some of the areas with which you are accused.
 Likewise, just as our Father used Job and Jesus to shame the devil, God can allow temptations and trials to happen to you in your life in order to prove to the world that you are innocent.

-An important lesson we learn from the temptation of Jesus is that no matter what anointing you have on your life, no matter how close you are to God, when the Father allows Satan to tempt you, the devil puts you in situations of very difficult temptation.
+An important lesson we learn from the temptation of Jesus is that no matter what anointing you have on your life, no matter how close you are to God, when the Father allows Satan to tempt you, the devil can put you in very difficult tempting situations.

-When Satan is allowed to tempt you, God does not seek your defeat or failure.
+When God allows Satan to tempt you, He does not seek your defeat or failure.
 God is looking to see if you would glorify his name.
-It all depends on you because it has given you the power to decide whether the glory goes to your Heavenly Father or to the devil.
-When Satan succeeds in tempting you, he rejoices in God.
+It all depends on you because God has given you the power to decide whether the glory goes to your Heavenly Father or to the devil.
+When Satan succeeds in tempting you, he rejoices over God.
 He tells God how right he was with his accusations against you.
 But when you manage to overcome the temptations, the glory returns to God.
-Satan’s accusations have been proven false.
+Satan’s accusations are proven false.

-As you overcome the temptation, something will happen in the supernatural:
+When you overcome temptations, something will happen in the supernatural:

 – The name of God will be glorified [Daniel 3: 28-29]